Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 6

 - Dallas is 10-6-13 (33 points) in its 29 games decided by one goal.

-- Looking at the 14 times this season the Stars finished a game with just one goal, they have a 3-9-2 record, good for eight points.
+- In the 14 games this season the Stars scored just one goal, they went 3-9-2 (eight points).

-- Dallas has finished 5-5-7 in the 17 games this season when it scored two goals (registering 17 points).
+- Dallas has finished 5-5-7 in the 17 games this season when it scored a pair of goals (registering 17 points).

-- In the 27 games when Dallas has capitalized on a single power-play goal, it went 15-5-7 to register 37 points.
+- In the 27 games when Dallas has recorded a lone power-play goal, it picked up 37 points after finishing 15-5-7.

 - In games when it has outshot opponents, Dallas is 32-12-7 (71 points).